beyondtracks/nsw-rfs-geojson-feeds/README.md

 You can either build this application into your own pipeline or use the hosted URL at https://www.beyondtracks.com/contrib/nsw-rfs-majorincidents.geojson (no service availability guarantees), [preview it at geojson.io](http://geojson.io/#data=data:text/x-url,https://www.beyondtracks.com/contrib/nsw-rfs-majorincidents.geojson).

-An archive of historical feed data is at [https://github.com/beyondtracks/nsw-rfs-majorincidents-archive](https://github.com/beyondtracks/nsw-rfs-majorincidents-archive).
+An archive of historical feed data is at [https://github.com/beyondtracks/nsw-rfs-majorincidents-archive](https://github.com/beyondtracks/nsw-rfs-majorincidents-archive) and a time series visualisation at [https://github.com/beyondtracks/nsw-rfs-majorincidents-timeseries](https://github.com/beyondtracks/nsw-rfs-majorincidents-timeseries).

 _NSW RFS Current Incidents are © State of New South Wales (NSW Rural Fire Service).
 For current information go to www.rfs.nsw.gov.au.
 Licensed under the Creative Commons Attribution 4.0 International (CC BY 4.0)._